 Door County is known primarily as a beautiful stretch of peninsula, but what many don’t know is that there is an array of islands accessible by boat that offer unique experiences and new adventures.
-There are a total of 35 islands that pepper the waters surrounding Door County, but only a few are readily accessible.
+There are a total of 34 islands that pepper the waters surrounding Door County, but only a few are readily accessible.
 Here are a few of our favorite islands you can see from land or by boat, with a few open to the public.

 The main island you have likely heard of or visited is Washington Island.
-It is by far the largest island and is the only year-round community.
+It is by far the largest island and is the only year-round island community in Door County.
 The Washington Island Ferry Line services the island daily, even in the winter when the ice begins to form and requires an icebreaker.
 Visitors can also ride the Island Clipper Memorial Day weekend through early October.
-Washington Island is home to these favorite attractions that convince visitors to cross “death’s door,” the waterway between the mainland and the island, again and again.
+Washington Island is home to these favorite attractions that convince visitors to cross “Death’s Door,” the waterway between the mainland and the island, again and again.

-Some have called this beach the most beautiful bay in Door County.
-That title will always be contended, but the rocky shoreline of Schoolhouse Beach is a special and unique place in many ways.
+Some have called Schoolhouse Beach the most beautiful bay in Door County.
+That title will always be contended, but the rocky shoreline of this beach is a special and unique place.
 The beach is made up of smooth stones created over centuries.
-Water has slowly transformed the bedrock bay into a place where families can play and swim, and there’s even a diving dock to tempt those second guessing a dip.
+Water has slowly transformed the bedrock bay into a place where families can play and swim, and there’s even a diving dock to tempt those second-guessing a dip.

-Washington Island is home to two gorgeous lavender farms that are open to visitors and provide a picture-perfect pit stop.
-The first, Fragrant Isle, has over 20,000 lavender plants on site.
-Visitors can pick their own lavender bouquet, purchase lavender plants during spring to early summer, and visit the Production Barn to see and learn how the pure lavender essential oil is distilled.
-The other, Island Lavender at the Historic Dairy Barn, has been growing lavender and producing hand-made lavender gifts and products since 2013—from body lotions and essential oils to dryer bags and culinary seasonings.
-Visit the shop and walk the fields for an experience to awaken all your senses.
+Washington Island is home to a gorgeous lavender farm that is open to visitors and provides a picture-perfect pit stop.
+Fragrant Isle Lavender Farm has over 20,000 lavender plants on site.
+Visitors can pick their own lavender bouquet, purchase lavender plants during spring to early summer and visit the Production Barn to see and learn how the pure lavender essential oil is distilled.

 The Island Adventure Company offers all you need to see the sights from land or water.
-Take a boat tour and be guided around the shallow harbors and bays, or paddle yourself over to Rock Island via kayak.
-Or, stay on dry soil and explore via a UTV, which are able to ride on all roads on the island, which is about 7 miles across.
+Take a guided boat tour around the shallow harbors and bays, or paddle yourself over to Rock Island State Park via kayak.
+Or, stay on dry soil and explore the sights on a UTV, which is driveable on all roads on the island, which is about 7 miles across.

-From Washington Island, you can reach another island — Rock Island!
-Reaching it requires you to take another ferry, called Karfi, from Jackson Harbor.
+From Washington Island, you can reach another island — Rock Island — though it requires you to take the Karfi ferry from Jackson Harbor.
 The ferry is a passenger ferry only, meaning cars and bikes are not allowed.
-Rock Island has 10 miles of hiking trails, Wisconsin’s oldest lighthouse, campsites, and a beautiful historic boathouse that will have you amazed at its story and grandiose design.
+Rock Island State Park offers hiking trails, rustic camping, a picturesque beachfront for swimming and fishing, a historic lighthouse and an Icelandic-style boathouse.